Archive-WP/WattpadAPIDocumentation/General/Error_Codes.md

 Error Type: `InvalidEndpoint` \
 Message: `API method not found`

-If an invalid endpoint is specified this error will be returned.
+If an invalid endpoint is specified, this error will be returned.

+### 1005:

+Error Code: `1005` \
+Error Type: `InvalidValue` \
+Message: `Invalid parameter value`

+If no fields are requested, this error will be returned.

 ### 1011: